 5 Homemade Clay Face Mask Recipes

 A word to the wise: clay has drawing properties that allow it to absorb heavy metals and toxins from whatever it comes in contact with.
 For this reason, you should never use metal when mixing your clay mask.
-Instead, use glass or wooden instruments to keep clay’s properties potent and effective.
+Instead, use glass or wooden instruments to keep the clay’s properties potent and effective.

 Fairly common and easy to find, bentonite clay is made of volcanic ash and can be extremely effective at pulling out toxins and impurities from the skin.
 It also helps to soothe skin irritation, kill harmful bacteria, and encourage wound healing [source].